Gardiner Dairy Foundation Community Grants Program

 Supporting materials

-FRRR strongly recommends that you provide supporting materials such as letters of support, community plans, survey results, photographs, media clips and research reports that can show the wider community support and partnerships involved in the project.
+FRRR strongly recommends that you provide supporting materials such as letters of support, evidence of permission from the property owner, community plans, survey results, photographs, media clips and research reports that can show broad community support and partnerships involved in the project.
+For more information on supporting documentation, watch this recording.

 Large documents should be referenced and explained in the application.